theRealestAEP/SeniorDesign/README.md

 ### For the Test Executables

 # Change Log
-- 10/11/2021: set up tests for inputing io from files and looking at specific bytes | todo: setup make file and work on byte processing
+- 10/11/2021: set up tests for inputing io from files and looking at specific bytes.
+Setup Make files